Mayur-06/DeeplySegment/README.md

    ```

 3. **Download datasets:**
-   Place your datasets in the `datasets` directory or specify their path in the configuration files.
+   Place your datasets in the `data` directory or specify their path in the configuration files.

 ## Usage